Climate Science

 • Estimate how temperature may evolve following different future socioeconomical development scenarios

-• Analyze climate simulations and assess their uncertainties
+• Analyze climate simulations and assess their uncertainty

 UConn Pre-College Summer: Climate Models